Costochondritis

 costochondritis chest pain rib joint assessment by physiotherapist

-Because chest pain can sometimes be serious, it should never be ignored.
-If you develop crushing chest pain, marked breathlessness, sweating, nausea, fainting, or pain spreading into your jaw or arm, call 000 immediately.
-If urgent causes have already been ruled out, physiotherapy can then assess the chest wall, ribs, thoracic spine, breathing pattern, and surrounding muscles.
+Chest pain always deserves care.
+If you have crushing chest pain, marked breathlessness, sweating, nausea, fainting, palpitations, or pain spreading into your jaw, neck, back, or arm, call 000.
+Once urgent heart, lung, and other medical causes have been ruled out, physiotherapy can assess rib movement, thoracic spine mobility, breathing pattern, posture, and load tolerance.

 • Sharp or aching pain at the front of the chest

-• Tenderness when pressing over the rib joints near the breastbone
+• Tenderness near the breastbone when pressing the rib joints

 • Discomfort with reaching, lifting, pushing, or rolling in bed

-Costochondritis usually causes localised chest wall pain that is tender to touch and often changes with movement, posture, breathing, or pressure over the sore rib joints.
-Heart-related chest pain is more likely to feel crushing, heavy, or diffuse, and may come with shortness of breath, sweating, nausea, dizziness, or pain spreading to the jaw or arm.
+Costochondritis usually causes local chest wall pain that is tender to touch.
+It often changes with posture, breathing, coughing, movement, or pressure over the sore rib joints.
+Heart-related pain is more likely to feel heavy, crushing, tight, or diffuse.
+It may come with shortness of breath, sweating, nausea, faintness, palpitations, or pain spreading to the jaw, neck, back, or arm.

-If there is any doubt, urgent medical assessment comes first.
-You can also read Chest Pain – Spine Issue or Heart Attack? for more help.
+If there is any doubt, seek urgent medical care first.
+You can also read Chest Pain – Spine Issue or Heart Attack? for more guidance.

-There is no single test that confirms costochondritis.
-Diagnosis is usually based on the clinical pattern, physical assessment, and the exclusion of more serious causes of chest pain.
+There is no single test that proves costochondritis.
+Diagnosis usually depends on your symptom pattern, clinical assessment, and the exclusion of more serious causes of chest pain.
+A health professional may also consider heart, lung, gastrointestinal, inflammatory, traumatic, and other chest wall causes before confirming the likely source.

 • Pain with deep breathing, coughing, sneezing, or laughing

-• Tenderness over the costochondral or costosternal joints
+• Tenderness over the rib joints near the breastbone

 • Pain with pushing, pulling, lifting, or reaching